habarcs/bigdata/README.md

 ```

 ## Use of the graphical user interface
-The Main window is available on localhost:8501 after the setup has finished
+The final dashboard is available on localhost:8501 after the setup has finished.
-Here the user is able to check the inventory for each retailer and look for historical and predicted future daily demands.
+Here the user is able to monitor key performance indicators (KPIs) and visual analytics for inventory, sales, and delivery performance.
+Additionally, the dashboard provides demand forecasts derived from predictive models, enabling informed decision-making.
+Real-time streaming capabilities allow for dynamic visualization of changes in sales, ensuring up-to-date monitoring and insights.